 MDHHS has established a toll-free number for information about 1915(i) services.
-Upon approval of this application, MDHHS will distribute marketing material about the program.
+Upon approval of this application, MDHHS will AND ITS CONTRACTED PROVIDERS distribute marketing materials about the program.
 The toll-free number is answered by a third-party vendor, Mi ENROLLS.
-Individuals who call the number will be provided basic information about 1915(i) services and offered information about transition agencies that serve their county.
+Individuals who call the number will be ARE provided basic information about 1915(i) services and offered information about transition agencies that serve their county.
 Contact information may be given over the telephone or mailed to the individual based upon their preferences.
 If the caller wishes to have more detailed information, MDHHS staff will provide that information to the caller with a return call.
-This toll-free number will also take complaints from callers, which will be followed up by MDHHS staff.
-This number will be published on State-approved brochures and the MDHHS website regarding these services and will be disseminated widely.
+This toll-free number will also takes complaints from callers, which will be ARE followed up by MDHHS staff.

+This number will be IS published on State-approved brochures and the MDHHS website regarding these services and will be disseminated widely.

 Additionally, the Transition Navigator informs the individual of available 1915(i) services to overcome barriers to discharging from the nursing facility.
 This occurs through direct communication and written information (approved by MDHHS) provided to the individual regarding 1915(i) services and other HCBS programs.
 The individual receives information on all potential service providers.
-The individual specifies how he/she wishes to receive services and this is included in the person-centered service plan.
+The individual specifies how he/she wishes to receive services and FROM WHOM, AND this is included in the person-centered service plan.